romulobordezani/merkato-libera/README.md

 yarn run lint
 ```

-Thanks for this test opportunity, I had a lot of fun learning Next.js and a lot of other stuff on this project.
+Thanks for this test opportunity, I had a lot of fun learning Next.js and other stuff while working on this project.

-And sorry if I left any 🐞.
+And sorry if I left any 🐞 behind.